finbourne/sample-notebooks/README.md

 cd sample-notebooks
 ```

 2. Create a `secrets.json` file in the **examples** folder with your LUSID credentials.
-For more details on this, see the [Using a secrets.json file](https://support.lusid.com/getting-started-with-apis-sdks) documentation.
+[See how to assemble these](https://support.lusid.com/knowledgebase/article/KA-01663/).

 3. Build the Docker image